buildpacks/spec/platform.md

 ### Run Image

-A typical run image might specify:
+A typical run image might determine:
 * The OS distro or distroless OS in the launch environment.
 * OS packages installed in the launch environment.
 * Trusted CA certificates in the launch environment.